When buying or selling a website, you can connect with interested parties directly but this is a hit-or-miss approach.

 Approaching website owners to buy a website doesn’t mean they are willing to sell—and if they do, you’ll likely have to pay a premium.
-Similarly, selling a website without an intermediary might cause you to miss out on buyers willing to pay a higher price.
+Similarly, selling a website without an intermediary might cause you to miss out on highly motivated buyers willing to pay a higher price.

 The Top 6 Best Website Brokers

 Your best options are going to be experienced brokers with a long track record of successful website sales and acquisitions.
 Business Exits is a dependable firm that will find the best buyer for your site in very little time.
 Get started for free today.